Barry Prudom: 30 June – Eddie McGee joins manhunt

 Eddie McGee (c.
 1938–2002), nicknamed "Jungle Eddie" by colleagues, was a former Physical Training Instructor from the Parachute Regiment and had served as an NCO in 22 Special Air Service Regiment.
 Having completed twenty-two years of service, McGee had retired from the Army and now operated the National School of Survival, a survival training school near Harrogate.
-He had authored five books on the subject, and his manual No Need To Die was considered a "bible" for enthusiasts of personal survival studies.
+He had authored five books on the subject.

 McGee's tracking skills had been learned while living among Australia's indigenous aboriginal people and pygmy groups in Africa.
 He was married with two sons, both of whom were serving police officers in Yorkshire.
 Chief Constable Henshaw said of the development, "Now we have somebody looking for him with even more skill in the art of evasion and survival than Barry Edwards has.
 I am confident we are going to find him".

 McGee and a colleague, Eric Longden, joined the manhunt at Dalby Forest and then moved on to Malton, where they followed tracks from Winter's body through the town's Old Manor Moor, Huttons Ambo and Low Hutton areas, escorted by an armed police bodyguard from the Central Firearms Unit.
 After several hours, the search moved suddenly back to Dalby Forest when police were informed that a camouflaged bivouac shelter had been uncovered in a Forestry Commission plantation.

 1 July – Siege of Malton

-Chief Constable Kenneth Henshaw ordered "the largest arsenal of weapons ever issued to a British police force" and placed a cordon around Malton, sealing off the town.
+Henshaw ordered "the largest arsenal of weapons ever issued to a British police force" and placed a cordon around Malton, sealing off the town.
 Although certain that Prudom was still hiding somewhere in the town, police gave regular briefings to the media saying that they were searching for him in Dalby Forest.
 Inspector Peter Walker later explained: "We wanted him to believe we were seeking him elsewhere.
 The safety of the public was uppermost in our minds.
 The media reports were invaluable because they led Prudom to believe that the hunt was concentrated outside the town in Dalby Forest".